-- 1. ABSOLUTELY NO ANIMALS ARE TO ARRIVE BEFORE 7:30 am ON THURSDAY OF THE FAIR - All Rabbit exhibits must be the result of regular project work in the current year.
+- 1. ANIMALS ARE TO ARRIVE WEDNESDAY OF THE FAIR AND MUST BE IN PLACE BY 9:00 AM - 2.
+All Rabbit exhibits must be the result of regular project work in the current year.
 All rabbits must be at least 8 weeks old at Fair time. - 3.
 All rabbit exhibitors wishing to take part in the livestock auction must complete YQCA this year.

-Contact 4H office for further information. - 4.
-Exhibitors may show any breed of rabbits recognized by the ARBA.
+Contact 4H office for further information.

+- 4. Exhibitors may show any breed of rabbits recognized by the ARBA.
 A limit of 16 rabbits plus one of each lot in commercial rabbit class per exhibitor.
 A total of 20 entries may be entered, one of them being showmanship in the rabbit Department. - 5.
 Members are to list the breed and sex of Rabbit on the entry blank. - 6.
-All exhibits must be in place by 2:00 p.m. on entry day. - 7.
 The Department Superintendent will inspect animals as they are entered.
 Exhibitor must have entry tag present at inspection.
-Any animals showing signs of illness or infection will be sent home. - 8.
+Any animals showing signs of illness or infection will be sent home. - 7.
 Each exhibitor must clean, feed and water their animals daily, keeping barn clean.
-For the safety of your pet, you may want to consider using a padlock on your cage. - 9.
-All Classes judged on the Danish System. - 10.
-Exhibitor must be present at judging. - 11.
+For the safety of your pet, you may want to consider using a padlock on your cage. - 8.
+All Classes judged on the Danish System. - 9.
+Exhibitor must be present at judging. - 10.
 Rabbits must be out of cages by 5 pm closing day of fair.
-Exhibitors are expected to assist in cleanup of pens, food & water dishes and the building. - 12.
+Exhibitors are expected to assist in cleanup of pens, food & water dishes and the building. - 11.
 Awards of excellence will be given for extraordinary good care, and clean, fit animals. - 13.
 Showmanship Classes will be held at the beginning of Judging. - 14.
 Trophies will be given to best of show and reserve best of show from lots B-W. - 15.
 The Grand and Reserve Grand Champions of the Commercial Class will have option of being sold at the Livestock Auction.